gbif/ssg-gb27/content/05_travel-accommodation/en.md

 ### Visa

-Please note that it can take some time to obtain a US visa. **The visa process normally has several steps so it is important to start the process as quickly as possible.**
+Please note that it can take some time to obtain a US visa. **The visa process normally has several steps so it is important to start the process for the first step as quickly as possible.**

 Please visit the website of the [US Department of State](https://travel.state.gov/content/travel/en/us-visas.html) to learn more about the visa application procedure.